Kim threatens to use nukes amid tensions with US and South Korea - ExBulletin

 Kim threatens to use nukes amid tensions with US and South Korea

-SEOUL, South Korea — North Korean leader Kim Jong Un has warned he is prepared to use his nuclear weapons in possible military conflicts with the United States and South Korea, state media reported Thursday. state, as he unleashed fiery rhetoric against his rivals which he says are pushing the Korean Peninsula to the brink of war.
+SEOUL, South Korea (AP) North Korean leader Kim Jong Un has warned he is ready to use his nuclear weapons in possible military conflicts with the United States and South Korea, media reported Thursday of state as he unleashed fiery rhetoric against his rivals who he says are pushing the Korean Peninsula to the brink of war.

 Kim’s speech to veterans on the 69th anniversary of the end of the 1950-53 Korean War was apparently aimed at bolstering internal unity in the impoverished country amid pandemic-related economic hardship.
 While Kim has increasingly threatened his rivals with nuclear weapons, he is unlikely to use them first against the superior armies of the United States and its allies, observers say.